-To my family, Mall of America is like the Midwest’s Disney World.
-My kids go out-of-their minds with excitement for MOA’s rides, attractions, stores, and food court.
-With all of the new stuff they’ve added in recent years, a weekend in this suburban Minneapolis destination just keeps getting better.
+Mall of America is like the Midwest’s Disney World.
+Kids go out-of-their minds with excitement for MOA’s rides, attractions, stores, and food.
+With all of the new stuff they’ve added in recent years, this suburban Minneapolis destination just keeps getting better.
 It’s a must-see destination.
 Here’s why.

 What’s New at Mall of America

-If you’re like me, and haven’t been to Mall of America in a few years, it’s time to get yourself back to Minneapolis (actually, it’s in suburban Bloomington, Minnesota).
+If you’re like me, and haven’t been to Mall of America in a while, it’s time to get yourself back to Minneapolis (actually, it’s in suburban Bloomington, Minnesota).

 What makes MOA like no other mall in the world is its giant indoor amusement park, Nickelodeon Universe.
-The colorful, clean, amusement park is only one of the mall’s entertainment options.
+The colorful, clean park is just one of the mall’s entertainment options.
 The Mall of America also has the SEA LIFE Minnesota Aquarium, Amazing Mirror Maze, the Moose Mountain Adventure Golf mini golf course, an escape game, movie theaters and more.
 Now, it’s added new things, like virtual reality experiences.